43rd Fighter Squadron

-The 43rd Fighter Squadron is part of the 325th Fighter Wing at Tyndall Air Force Base, Florida.
-It conducts advanced fighter training for F-22 Raptor pilots.
+The 43rd Fighter Squadron is an inactive United States Air Force unit, and was part of the 325th Fighter Wing at Tyndall Air Force Base, Florida.
+It had conducted advanced fighter training for F-22 Raptor pilots.

-The squadron is one of the oldest in the United States Air Force, its origins dating to 13 June 1917, when it was organized at Kelly Field, Texas as the 43d Aero Squadron.
+The squadron is one of the oldest in the United States Air Force, its origins dating to 13 June 1917, when it was organized at Kelly Field, Texas as the 43rd Aero Squadron.
 The squadron deployed to England as part of the American Expeditionary Force during World War I. The squadron saw combat during World War II, served in the Vietnam War and later became part of the Alaskan Air Command (AAC) during the Cold War.

 Mission

 The 43d Fighter Squadron is responsible for providing air dominance training for the F-22 Raptor.